 - AT^SNFD can be used to reset the factory defaults. - For use after restart of the ME, you are advised to store the settings of AT^SAIC and AT^SNFS to the audio profile saved with AT^SNFW.
-Otherwise, audio mode 1 (AT^SNFS=1) will be active each time the ME is powered up.
+Otherwise, audio mode 1 (AT^SNFS=1) will be active each time the ME is powered up. - The I2S mode uses the same interface lines as PCM mode.

-17.9 AT^SNFA Set or query of microphone attenuation
+18.9 AT^SNFA Set or query of microphone attenuation